Holiday Accident Abroad Claims Guide – How Much Compensation Can I Claim?

-These regulations can be exceptionally useful in terms of accident abroad jurisdiction, as it means you can bring the claim to the UK and you can claim for compensation under UK law.
+These regulations can be beneficial in terms of an accident abroad jurisdiction.
+It means you can bring the claim to the UK and claim for compensation under UK law.

-We provide everyone with a free consultation, whereby you can ask any questions you have, and we will ask you questions so that we can understand the accident you were involved in and give you a thorough assessment of your case and your likelihood of securing compensation.
+We provide everyone with a free consultation, whereby you can ask any questions you have.
+We will ask you questions to understand the accident you were involved in and give you a thorough assessment of your case and your likelihood of securing compensation.
 Also, we can arrange a local medical for you if this is required.

 If we believe your case is strong enough to secure compensation, we will assign you to one of our experienced No Win No Fee solicitors.
 We won’t waste your time if we know that compensation is not a possibility.

 If you have been involved in a slip, trip or fall abroad, you will be able to claim compensation, so long as you can prove that someone else was to blame.
-For any case to be eligible for a payout, you need to prove that the accident occurred due to the negligence or carelessness of someone else, that it occurred within the last three years, and that you have seen a doctor for your injuries.
+For any case to be eligible for a payout, you need to verify that the accident occurred due to someone else’s negligence or carelessness, that it happened within the last three years, and that you have seen a doctor for your injuries.
 Of course, the blame for a slip, trip, or fall will depend on where you have been injured, and why the accident happened.
-If you fell in a car park due to poor maintenance and potholes, the owner of the car park would be responsible.
+If you fell in a car park due to poor maintenance and potholes, the car park owner would be responsible.

 If someone you love has been involved in an accident on holiday that has been fatal, you will be able to claim on their behalf.
-You can claim if you are a family member of the deceased or you are a dependant of the deceased, for example, their child, partner, spouse, or any other family member that relied on the deceased for financial assistance.
+You can claim if you are a family member of the deceased or a dependant of the deceased, such as their child, partner, spouse, or any other family member who relied on the deceased for financial assistance.